Chup Raho: Release

 In 2015, the show was broadcast in India on Zindagi under the title Khamosh Ladki ...
 Dheere Dheere Fanah In 2017, it also aired on ARY Digital's sister channel, ARY Zindagi.
 Furthermore, it is also available on the Indian OTT platform MX Player to stream online.

 Reception

 The drama serial soon became popular after its release.
 It made the ARY Digital slot leader on Tuesdays.
 The drama serial gained high ratings, was a commercial success, and received average TRPs of 6.5 and 8.9 at its highest.

-Initially, the show was also praised by the critics due to its unique storyline and portrayal of a taboo subject, but later it was criticised due to its unauthentic, flawed dramatisation and misleading depiction.
+On its premiere, the series was praised by the critics due to its unique storyline and portrayal of a taboo subject, but later it was criticised due to its unauthentic, flawed dramatisation and misleading depiction.